DanielHODonnell/StringGeneticAlgorithmApplication/README.md

 ## ⚙️ Future features:

 - Working menu for options and where to save files

+## 💎 New Features:

-- User input for both population size and mutation rate
+- Added a button for settings where user can modify population size and mutation rate
+- Improved UI